Home > Moving > City Guides > Best Neighborhoods in Alexandria for Families

 Things to Do in Taylor Run

 Have a picnic, play basketball, or spend a day on the playground at Angel Park.
-Tour the historic George Washington Masonic National Memorial to learn more about the first president of the U.S. and American Freemasonry.
+Take a tour to learn more about the first president of the U.S. and American Freemasonry at the historic George Washington Masonic National Memorial.
 Sign the kids up for swim lessons or schedule a birthday party at Goldfish Swim School.
 Sign up for adult and children’s dance classes at Dance Studio Lioudmila or Local Motion Project.
-Take your dog to the Dog Run Park at Carlyle to play in one of the two fenced-in areas with complimentary pet drinking fountains.
-Grab an Ultimate Cheesesteak, Gyro Platter, or 3-inch Cheez Burger for lunch at Philadelphia Cheesesteak Factory.
-Chow down on a Pork Pack Family Platter or Smoked Jalapeno Cheddar Sausage at Smoking Kow.
-Or try the Toscana Pizza, Homemade Manicotti, or Chicken Alla Aldo’s at Aldo’s Italian Kitchen.
+Take your dog to play in one of the two fenced-in areas with complimentary pet drinking fountains at the Dog Run Park at Carlyle.
+Order authentic Thai cuisine dishes such as Basil Fried Rice, Drunken Noodles, or Mango Curry at Galae Thai.
+Grab a Buffalo Chicken Wrap, Cheesesteak Stromboli, or a classic Cheesesteak for lunch at Philadelphia Cheesesteak Factory.
+Chow down Mac n’ Meat, Smoked Jalapeno Cheddar Sausage, or Chopped Brisket at Smoking Kow.
+Or dig into Linguini with Clams, Chicken Parmigiana, or Shrimp Scampi at Aldo’s Italian Kitchen.

 Moving to Alexandria?
-Extra Space Storage has convenient self storage facilities throughout the Alexandria area that can help you along the way.
-Find self storage near you!
+Choose Extra Space Storage for reliable self storage throughout the Alexandria, VA area.
+Find a storage unit near you!

 Neighborhood statistics from AreaVibes